-When the module is configured as a demultiplexer, this output contains the original video and the original embedded audio.
-The audio signals present in this incoming video signal are extracted and delivered as outputs on the AES BNCs.
+This output is a digital stream that contains the original video and the original embedded audio.
+The audio signals present in this incoming video signal are extracted and delivered as outputs on the AES BNCs.When the incoming optical signal is SD, this output will be SD SDI.
+When the incoming optical signal is HD, this output will be HD SDI.